 A previous bad experience can be the second cause for the fear.
 It might have been a trip to church camp when it rained all week, but it also could have been a first sleepover at a friend’s house.
 Thurber recommends asking the Scout about times he’s been camping or away from his family overnight.
 “Here’s an area where most kids are fairly accurate in reporting whether or not a previous experience was good,” he says.

 The third cause is ambivalence.
 The Scout might want to go camping but could be concerned about one particular aspect of the trip — anything from fear of the dark to anxiety about looking less competent than the more experienced Scouts.
 While some kids might acknowledge their fears if you ask them, Thurber says that question asked by other Scouts might get better results.

-Thurber recommends counseling by a slightly older Scout as the first strategy to help a kid get over his or her fear of camping.
+Thurber recommends counseling by an older Scout as the first strategy to help a kid get over his or her fear of camping.
 “Kids can ask each other the kind of kid questions and get the kind of kid answers that are much more believable,” he says.
 (Remember: BSA Youth Protection rules apply in these situations.
 All Scouting-related conversations should be held in full view and earshot of responsible adults.)

 Next, Thurber says, try a slow-immersion strategy, planning a series of outings that build up to an overnighter.
 The first could be a day hike, the second a session on outdoor cooking, and the third a late-night stargazing event.
 These activities could even take place at the site of a future campout.
 “If you’ve gradually built up, maybe the only thing that’s really new is that you’re going to sleep there,” he says.

-Thurber’s third strategy is to involve fearful boys in planning their own trips.
+Thurber’s third strategy is to involve fearful Scouts in planning their own trips.
 “The more that adults can be there to facilitate but not decide, the more comfortable those kids feel, the more ownership they have over the experience, and the more excited they’ll be to participate,” he says.